Automattic/wp-calypso/client/layout/guided-tours/docs/ARCHITECTURE-FUTURE.md

 Nevertheless, whenever the selectors have to be fully reevaluated, all of `actionLog` has to be considered anew: all those sub-selectors will perform multiple `map`s, `reduce`s, etc. on the latest `actionLog`, even though most of its items have already been mapped, reduced, etc. in previous versions of `actionLog`.

-Now, you know what they say about premature optimization.
-Which is why we haven't optimized yet.
+Premature optimization is generally considered harmful, and for this we haven't optimized yet.
 But this document seeks to gather thoughts for the day when, through meticulous profiling (best-case scenario) or out of desperate hunches (worst-), we decide optimization is needed.
 Next comes a collection of ideas on how to address the issue, some of them composable, some mutually incompatible.

 ### Streams!